mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 To ensure the quality bar and culture of Mattermost is strong and rising, an "As Appropriate" interview is required with a senior, tenured Mattermost staff member for any FTE candidate before an offer can be extended.

-Typically the AA is the last person on the interview loop and scheduled in advance and cancelled if the candidate doesn't get through the loop--i.e. an AA interview should not slow down the interview process.
+Typically the AA is the last person on the interview loop and scheduled in advance and cancelled if the candidate doesn't get through the loop-- i.e. an AA interview should not slow down the interview process.

 The following list of people are approved as As Appropriate interviewers \(aka "AA"s\):